-The directors of administration, church planting, and leadership development and church health are members of the national leadership team, led by the bishop.
+The directors of administration finance and operations, leadership development and church health church planting and church health are members of the national leadership team, led by the bishop.
 The bishop with the help of network leader mentors and network leaders, will oversee the development of healthy networks or "discipleship communities" for FMCiC pastors and leaders.
 Each of these responsibilities is assigned to a director.
 (A more detailed job description exists for each director position.)

 Discipleship is a key component of the FMCiC, as it is Jesus' method of "building" His church.
-Furthermore discipleship was how John Wesley grew the Methodist movement.
+Furthermore, discipleship was how John Wesley grew the Methodist movement.
 Since discipleship is key to the health and vitality of the FMCiC, it is clear that our leaders and pastors need to be full participants in discipleship.
 Networks are therefore to be "discipleship communities".
 Pastors and leaders will enter a covenant relationship which includes creating a mutual discipling experience for each member of the network.
 Networks will therefore necessarily be a safe "place" for pastors, chaplains and other ordained leaders to be supported and grow in their personal and ministry lives.